 The Allegri Singers are a small chamber choir based in the Bromley area, with all ages of singers, performing an adventurous repertoire to the highest standard.
-Our current conductor is Jamie Hall.
+Our current conductor is Stephen Anthony Brown.

 The Allegri Singers were founded in 1981 by Paul Stevens with the aim of performing a wide variety of choral music to the highest standard, specialising particularly in twentieth century repertoire.

 Since then, the Allegri Singers have performed in many prestigious venues such as the Royal Festival Hall and St John’s Smith Square, and as a guest choir at the Salisbury Festival, the Petworth Festival and the Cork International Music Festival.
 The choir has taken part in several radio and television broadcasts, and made two CDs under its former conductor, Louis Halsey.

 The choir’s musical director from 1994 until 2000, Dr Michael Nicholas, former Organist and Master of Choristers at Norwich Cathedral, widened the choir’s repertoire to include more renaissance and baroque works, including some programmes with period instruments, while continuing the choir’s commitment to music composed in recent decades.